AlexGustafsson/threes/README.md

 /avatar/scandinavian/threes.png
 ```

-##### `GET /suite/:seed`
+##### `GET /demo`

-When run in development mode, the suite page is available to show all available styles and formats for a given seed (such as a user's username or id).
-The suite page is shown in the demo image at the top of this document.
+When run in development mode, the demo page is available to show all available styles.
+The demo page is shown in the image at the top of this document.

 ### Contributing